The language of the business

 A secured facility located directly on the airfield.
 It has direct ramp access with aircraft parking and loading positions.

-Real estate properties originally wholly owned by Prologis, then "sold" to a co-investment pool managed by Prologis Capital Partners.
+Real estate properties originally wholly owned by Prologis, then "sold" to a co-investment pool managed by Prologis Strategic Capital.
 By contributing pre-specified assets to our co-investment pools, we enable our private capital partners to quickly put their investment funds to work.
 Additionally, our partners know exactly what kind of investment they are making, rather than contributing their money to a blind pool.

 REIT (Real Estate Investment Trust)